Mississippi flooding: Up to 1,000 homes feared affected

 The river was at 36.8 feet when it was cresting Monday, which is the third-highest recorded crest.
 Its highest recorded crest was 43.2 feet on April 17, 1979, and the second-highest occurred May 5, 1983, when the river rose to 39.58 feet.

-Hundreds of homes have been affected and that number could grow to close to 1,000, Mississippi Emergency Management Agency Executive Director Gregory S. Michel said at a news conference.
+Hundreds of homes have been affected, and the number could grow to close to 1,000, Gregory S. Michel, executive director of the Mississippi Emergency Management Agency, said at a news conference.

-Officials said Monday they were not aware of any reports of injuries.
+Officials said Monday that they were not aware of any reports of injuries.

-Law enforcement and others have been going door-to-door to tell people to evacuate, and officials have performed 16 assisted evacuations, Reeves said.
+Law enforcement and other officers have been going door to door to tell people to evacuate, and officials have performed 16 assisted evacuations, Reeves said.

 "All you can do is just sit back and watch," Sharp told The Associated Press by phone from his brother's nearby house.